mattermost/docs/source/about/mobile-app-changelog.md

  - Fixed an issue where posts in archived channels showed emoji reactions with a count “0” instead of the actual count.
  - Fixed an issue with the sorting of teams in the team sidebar by following the user preferences if set.
  - Fixed an issue where ephemeral posts didn't go away after a refresh or an app relaunch.
- - Fixed an issue where the **Visible to you** text was missing from ephemeral posts.
+ - Fixed an issue where the **Only visible to you** text was missing from ephemeral posts.
  - Fixed a layout issue on iPad with split screen and stage manager.
  - Fixed a crash caused by incorrect Markdown handling.